Ran-hub/FastEasyMappingRealm/README.md

 ## Features
 - Common mapping features such as keys or/and values transformation
-- Merge policies that gives you ability to assign (default), merge or even replace values of the relationship with zero effort
+- Assignment policies that gives you ability to assign (default), merge or even replace values of the relationship with zero effort
 - Recursive relationships support
 - Mapping is a separate entity and doesn't lock your DTO to a single JSON representation
 - Finegrained control over mapping process via delegation